joshcano/linux_gmail_commandline_script/README.md

     cd linux_gmail_commandline_script
     run bundler install

 Now we need to edit the "app.rb" file and insert your email and password to gmail.
-There are numerious ways to do this, but you can do this in the script itself.
+There are numerous ways to do this, but you can do this in the script itself.

 You need to edit line 4 and 5.